Novel Nano-structured Ferroelectric Materials

 I first arrived to UCC in 2005 where I began my degree in Chemistry.
 After my third year, I carried out work experience in the process development and quality control labs in Roche Ireland Ltd. It was this experience that got me first thinking about carrying out postgraduate research.
 When I returned to college to complete my final year, I completed two different research projects and really enjoyed them and ultimately decided that research was for me!
 Following my degree, I was lucky enough to be offered a PhD position under the supervision of Prof. Jeremy Glennon in the area of metal complex speciation in biological systems using hyphenated techniques.

-The chemistry department in UCC offers a wide range of top class facilities which is why I didn’t have to look too far in deciding where I would like to carry out my PhD.
+The School of Chemistry in UCC offers a wide range of top class facilities which is why I didn’t have to look too far in deciding where I would like to carry out my PhD.
 These facilities allow advanced research to be carried out which is instrumental in furthering a student’s skill set and career.
-As part of my research project, collaborations exist with other departments within UCC and also with DCU as part of the Irish Separation Science Cluster.
+As part of my research project, collaborations exist with other schools within UCC and also with DCU as part of the Irish Separation Science Cluster.
 These links are invaluable and provide an opportunity of further interacting with industry which enhances the research experience.
-Along with all these prospects offered to me by the UCC Chemistry department, I have had priceless guidance and support from my supervisor who constantly encourages my progress and keeps my mind open to the many different directions my project can take.
+Along with all these prospects offered to me by the School of Chemistry, I have had priceless guidance and support from my supervisor who constantly encourages my progress and keeps my mind open to the many different directions my project can take.
 While the majority of time is spent working in the lab, there are great opportunities to travel to and present at conferences both nationally and internationally and so far has taken me to places like Boston, Germany and Hungary.
 Research aside, there is a very close group in the department and the craic is mighty which is great on those days where things aren’t exactly going to plan.
-Overall I am thoroughly enjoying my time here and would highly recommend a PhD with the Analytical Chemistry Department to anyone.
+Overall I am thoroughly enjoying my time here and would highly recommend a PhD with the School of Chemistry to anyone.

 The Asymmetric Synthesis of Alpha-substituted Ketones and Application to Total Synthesis